bring/developer-site/content/api/modify-delivery/index.md

   their way to the recipient.
 Shipments can be stopped and returned to the sender, they can be rerouted to a new delivery address or it is possible to change the cash on delivery amount.
-We support domestic and cross border services in Norway, Sweden and Denmark, but please note that there are limitations to our services in Sweden and Denmark and that Modify COD currently is not supported outside Norway.
-For full overview of valid service and route combinations, see below.
+We support domestic and cross border shipments in Norway, Sweden and Denmark, but please note that there are limitations to our services in Sweden and Denmark and that Modify COD is not supported outside Norway.
+Detailed overview for our services can be found below.

 information:
   - title: Authentication